Lilou0221/How-to-port-character-model-to-COM3D2/4 Porting hair and clothes with physic.md

 If ”convert bone hair” fails.
 You can also try ”convert bone clothes” for your hair.

--To add yure physic in hair:
+-To add yure physic to hair:

 + Move all bone out of the first layer, and make sure to deselect all when finished
 + Run ”yure rename” script to rename all bones to yure.
 Make sure your model still has the modifier with its armature